Sundress Publications Seeks Submissions for Poetry Broadside Contest

-The reading fee is $13 per manuscript, though the fee will be waived for entrants who purchase or pre-order any Sundress title from our store.
+The reading fee is $10 per batch of three poems, though the fee will be waived for entrants who purchase or pre-order any Sundress title.
 We will also accept nominations for entrants, provided the nominating person either pays the reading fee or makes a qualifying purchase.
 Authors may submit and/or nominate as many manuscripts as they would like, so long as each is accompanied by a separate reading fee or purchase/pre-order.
 Entrants and nominators can place book orders or pay submission fees at our store.

 A 501(c)3 non-profit literary press collective founded in 2000, Sundress Publications is entirely volunteer-run, publishes chapbooks and full-length works in both print and digital formats, and hosts a variety of online journals.
-Although we are conscious of the lack of representation by women writers in literary publishing, we are a non-discriminatory publishing group focused on the creativity of all artists, regardless of race, class, gender identity, sexual orientation, religion, education, etc. We are firm believers in fostering artists whose work is worthy of recognition.
+Our mission is to champion great work—especially by persons under-represented in literary publishing—and we welcome writers and artists regardless of race, sexual orientation, gender identity/expression, disability, religion, class, veteran status, and educational background.

 Doubleback Books Accepting Out-of-Print Manuscripts Of Any Genre